 Students who are removed from school or who fail to attend school without a valid reason are considered truant from school (EC §48260).
 Students, who are removed from school for vacations, travel, or other reasons not approved by the district, and have not made arrangements for independent study or other approved interventions prior to the absence, are considered truant.
 Students in grades kindergarten through eighth grade who are not in attendance at school for eleven consecutive days without an approved excuse or have not made contact with the school during that time will be considered inactive.
 The school will notify the parent in writing of the absentee problem and the intent to place the student on the inactive list.
 After the eleventh day and the mailing of the parent notification, the family will not be guaranteed the same classroom placement, class schedule, or even school site if the school's enrollment is impacted.
-The student will be allowed to reenter the school without going through the enrollment process unless the student has missed more than 20 consecutive school days.
-The parent may be required to go to the enrollment process when the site has met its enrollment limit to be placed at an alternate site.
+The student will be allowed to reenter the school without going through the enrollment process when the site has met its enrollment limit to be placed at an alternate site.